 Mindfulness is about being aware of the present and what is going on both inside and outside ourselves.
 This can help us become more aware and deal better with situations.
 Mindfulness can help to manage stress better, improve general health and physical health.
 Mind explains what mindfulness is, how it can help and how you can start to practice it.

-You can practice mindfulness anywhere and can find sessions online or through apps to guide you, Frantic world have some free meditations for mindfulness you can use in the comfort of your own home.
+You can practice mindfulness anywhere and can find sessions online or through apps to guide you, Frantic World have some free meditations for mindfulness you can use at home.

 Apps to support wellbeing are becoming increasing popular and can support all aspects of health from diet and activity trackers to apps to guide you through mindfulness exercises.
 Mind has a comprehensive list of apps that can support your mental health wellbeing.